Discover the Seven Wonders of Funchal

 4. Church of Nossa Senhora do Monte

-Located just a hop, skip and jump from the above-mentioned Monte Palace Tropical Garden, the Church of Nossa Senhora do Monte is a definite must see in Madeira.
-This sacred site dates back to the 15th century and is beautiful in its own rite.
+Located just a hop, skip, and jump from the above-mentioned Monte Palace Tropical Garden, the Church of Nossa Senhora do Monte is a definite must see in Madeira.
+This sacred site dates back to the 15th century and is beautiful in its own right.
 However, it's the ancient lore that surrounds it that truly makes it special in our book.

 The father was astounded and felt he had truly stumbled on holy ground, and from that day forward, the image (which remained untouched) was placed in the Incarnação chapel, near the present Nossa Senhora do Monte church.